-- Feed rates, alkylate yield, and alkylate octane are maximized to an economic optimum, subject to operating constraints - Isobutane:olefin (I:O) ratio and energy consumption can be reduced while meeting alkylate quality and yield targets with minimum acid consumption. - Isobutane makeup rate can be optimized while respecting iC4 inventory constraints - Acid quality is maintained in the optimum operating range for HF, ASO and water content.
-This leads to: - Less frequent approaches to runaway conditions
+- Feed rates, alkylate yield, and alkylate octane are maximized to an economic optimum, subject to operating constraints. - Isobutane-to-olefin ratio (typically around 10:1 to reduce side reactions, but limiting yield) can be reduced while meeting alkylate quality and yield targets with minimum acid consumption. - Isobutane makeup rate can be optimized while respecting iC4 inventory constraints. - Acid quality is maintained in the optimum operating range for HF, ASO, and water content.

+This leads to:

-- Lower acid inventory, as acid makeup requirements are reduced - Alkylate octane enhancements are possible as the water content of the catalyst can be increased in a controlled manner.
-One of the major licensors reports that an increase in water content from 1.0 - 2.0 wt% can deliver more than \$1 million in benefits for a 10,000 bpd unit operating at the typical I:O ratio of 10 - Less aggressive regenerator operation and lower acid losses - Higher quality alkylate and yields - Acid:hydrocarbon ratios and reactor temperature are controlled to improve product quality and suppress ASO production - Reactor conditions are optimized to manage variations in fresh feed compositions.
+- Less frequent approaches to runaway conditions - Lower acid inventory, as acid makeup requirements are reduced - Alkylate octane enhancements made possible as the water content of the catalyst can be better managed - One of the major licensors reports that an increase in water content from 1.0 - 2.0 wt% can deliver more than \$1 million in benefits for a 10,000 bpd unit. - Less aggressive regenerator operation and lower acid losses - Higher quality alkylate and yields - Acid-to-hydrocarbon ratios and reactor temperature are controlled to improve product quality and suppress ASO production - Reactor conditions are optimized to manage variations in fresh feed compositions - There is a major reduction in the risk of unanticipated unit corrosion due to better acid strength control.